 The contract must also include either of the following mandatory clauses, which explain what happens in the event of a default of payment:

-- Mandatory clause for contracts without a clause of forfeiture of benefit of the term (27.0 KB) (example in French only);
+- Mandatory clause for contracts without a clause of forfeiture of benefit of the term (example in French only);

-- Mandatory clause for contracts with a clause of forfeiture of benefit of the term (29.2 KB) (example in French only).
+- Mandatory clause for contracts with a clause of forfeiture of benefit of the term (example in French only).

 High-cost credit contracts

-If the contract has an annual credit rate of more than 22%, the merchant may have additional obligations.
+If the contract has an annual credit rate that exceeds the Bank of Canada's Bank Rate by 22 percentage points, the merchant may have additional obligations.
 Refer to the section on high-cost credit to find out more.